When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Modeling Confirmation as a Minimum Time Scheduling Problem

+On the user side, our model includes two timing parameters: $t_{\text{confirm}}^k$ and $t_{\text{diagnose}}^k$.
+These are per-step quantities that may depend on interval-level or interface-level properties, such as the number of steps since the last checkpoint or the complexity of the UI (e.g., DOM size, density of interactive elements).
+Appendix~C.1.2 presents one concrete example.
+In practice, these parameters can be treated as functions of such features and estimated from pilot data or interaction logs.
+While different factors influence the \emph{numerical values} of the timing parameters—and therefore the resulting optimal schedule—they do not change the structure of our algorithm.
+A more detailed characterization of how specific interface factors shape these two parameters is an important direction for future work.

-On the human side, our framework allows both population-level and per-user parameterization of timing variables such as $t_{\text{confirm}}^k$ and $t_{\text{diagnose}}^k$.
-These quantities can capture hierarchical effects, with individual reaction times treated as adjustments to the population average and refined as more user data become available.
+These two parameters $t_{\text{confirm}}^k$ and $t_{\text{diagnose}}^k$ can also be personalized.
+These quantities can capture hierarchical effects, with individual reaction times treated as adjustments to the population average and refined as more user data becomes available.
 In this paper, however, we focus on the population-level model and leave personalization to future work.